sofiagzzloz/TruthLens/README.md

 ---

 ## 💡 What Inspired TruthLens?
+We both go to an international university where professors first languages are often not english and it becomes incredibly hard to take notes and making sure that what you wrote is right.

+We built this for students like us.

 Learning efficiently is hard.
 Students and knowledge workers often:
 - ❌ Take notes from multiple sources without verifying accuracy